pb99u069/cardano-api-documentation/examples/withdrawal.md

 finally the transaction has to signed with the signing key associated with the `--tx-in` value (which is not only needed for the transaction fees, but also for the registraion deposit).

-## withdrawing
+## Withdrawing

 the `--change-address` given above is a key address, which has not only a payment component, but also a staking component which is of course our staking script. so through the transaction above, this address got already funded and delegates theses funds to the pool with the poolId defined in the delegation certificate.

-This is done by adding the `--stake-script-file` argument to the `cardano-cli address build` command.
+Building such an address can be done by adding the `--stake-script-file` argument to the `cardano-cli address build` command.
 The only change under the hood is that the argument of type `StakeAddressReference` for the cardano-api `makeShelleyAddress` function is now a `StakeAddressByValue stakeCredential` instead of a `NoStakeAddress`

 So, once the stake address has accumulated rewards, they can be withdrawn with the following transaction:

 ```bash
 cardano-cli transaction build \